ninakali/flourish-pc/src/glossary.md

 2. In a more specific sense, an internal representation of a computer program.

 #### Compiler
+A tool for programming languages: a program that converts code in a form that can be understood by a programmer into a code that can be understood by a computer (usually, binary code).

 #### Computer
 A device (a tool) that can follow a set of instructions to perform complex calculations on numbers or encoded information.